aRcHmaGe333/udf/README.md

 - Small Python examples live in `examples/` to illustrate deduplication, delta sync, and caching benefits on tiny files.

 ## Status
+Public, read‑first.
 Design docs and examples are WIP; reference implementations to follow.
-Naming is a placeholder — feel free to suggest.
+Contributions are paused while we finalize direction.
+See License/Contributing below.

+## License & Permissions
+- License: All Rights Reserved (see `LICENSE.txt`).
+- You may view and link to this repository.
+- Copying, modification, or redistribution requires written permission.

+## Contributing (Paused)
+- We are not accepting pull requests yet.
+Use the Feedback issue template to share use cases, questions, or corrections.
+- Why contributions will matter later: reference client/server, connectors, workload validations, and benchmarks that prove value across contexts.